Thinking of Joining Your Condo Board?

 • Association of Condo Managers of Alberta (ACMA): http://www.myacma.com

 Each of these associations supports a unique aspect of condo board management.
-Everything from building maintenance, cost management, risk mitigation, grounds keeping, etc. falls on the shoulders of the board and it’s up to you to know what resources are available to ensure that you are successful in supporting your condo board.
+Condo board member duties include everything from building maintenance, cost management, risk mitigation, groundskeeping, etc. falls on the shoulders of the board and it’s up to you to know what resources are available to ensure that you are successful in supporting your condo board.

 Relationship Dynamics

 While you may have great intentions of adding value to bring about change to your board, it’s crucial that you account for the types of personalities you’ll encounter.
-Recognise that people may disagree with you and that’s okay.
-However, make sure that you and your board develop an environment that fosters open and honest communication without animosity or hostility.
+Recognize that people may disagree with you and that’s okay.
+However, part of condo board member duties, make sure that you and your board develop an environment that fosters open and honest communication without animosity or hostility.

-We suggest that right after your condo building’s Annual General Meeting (AGM), where new board members have joined and positions may have shifted,is to increase meetings for the first three weeks after the AGM, as many as one per week if required.
-This way, everyone gets to know each other and their individual communication styles, what their reasons for being on the board are, along with understanding the roles of each member.
-In addition, your board can set firm expectations in terms of code of conducts, privacy handling, and communication processes.
+We suggest that right after your condo building’s Annual General Meeting (AGM), where new board members have joined and positions may have shifted, we increase meetings for the first three weeks after the AGM, as many as one per week if required.
+This way, everyone gets to know each other and their individual communication styles, what their reasons for being on the board, along with understanding the condo board member duties and roles.
+In addition, your board can set firm expectations in terms of code of conduct, privacy handling, and communication processes.

-To learn more about what being on a board is like, visit the open forum Alberta Condo Owners for Change and join the conversation.
+To learn more about what condo board member duties are like, visit the open forum Alberta Condo Owners for Change and join the conversation.